Green tree python: Lifespan

+Human impact

 Captivity

 The green tree python is often bred and kept in captivity, although it is usually considered an advanced species due to its specific care requirements and generally irritable temperament.
 However, with proper care, it usually thrives in captivity.
 It is a popular species among reptile enthusiasts and breeders on account of its adult and juvenile colours.
 This has led to large numbers being illegally caught in the wild to the detriment of native populations.
 Transport is hazardous to the snakes' health and up to half are thought to perish in the smuggling process.
 The species is protected by the Convention on International Trade in Endangered Species of Wild Fauna and Flora with its placement on the Appendix II list of vulnerable species, which makes the import, export, and trade of listed wild-caught animals illegal.
 In 1999, it was fully protected under national legislation in Indonesia.